 - By using the website you agree to be bound by these terms, which shall take effect immediately on your first use of the website.
 If you do not agree to be bound by all of the following terms please do not access, use and/or contribute to the website.

 - European Medical Group Ltd trading as EMJ may change these terms from time to time and so you should check these terms regularly.
 Your continued use of the website will be deemed acceptance of the updated or amended terms.
 If you do not agree to the changes, you should cease using this website.

 Use of the Website

 - You agree to use the website only for lawful purposes and in a way that does not infringe the rights of, restrict or inhibit anyone else’s use and enjoyment of the website.
 Prohibited behaviour includes harassing or causing distress or inconvenience to any person, transmitting obscene or offensive content or disrupting the normal flow of dialogue within the website.

-- All copyright, trade marks, design rights, patents and other intellectual property rights (registered and unregistered) in and on the website and all content (including all applications) located on the site shall remain vested in European Medical Group Ltd or its licensors (which includes other users).
+- All copyright, trade marks, design rights, patents and other intellectual property rights (registered and unregistered) in and on the website and all content (including all applications) located on the site shall remain vested in European Medical Group Ltd trading as EMJ or its licensors (which includes other users).
 You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public, or otherwise use the website content in any way except for your own personal, non-commercial use.
 You also agree not to adapt, alter or create a derivative work from any website content except for your own personal, non-commercial use.
-Any other use of the website content requires the prior written permission of European Medical Group Ltd
+Any other use of the website content requires the prior written permission of European Medical Group Ltd trading as EMJ

 Contributions to the Website